Christ14n97/Machine_Learning_Competition_2022/README.md

 4. Missing values imputation
 5. Model selection and training
 6. Hyperparameter tuning by cross-validation
-7. Model performance comparison by setting a unified criteria
+7. Model performance comparison by setting an unified criteria
 8. Stacking

 Our final model reached the 10th place in the private leaderboard with an $accuracy = 0.85687$.